Kathryn (Kay) Christensen

 Kay’s passion earlier in life was spending time with her family.
 She enjoyed gardening and family vacations.
 Later in life, she enjoyed completing puzzles and quilt magic, along with shopping Amazon.
 She made a point to watch every Badger and Packer game because she knew her boys would be watching as well.

-Kay was preceded in death by her parents, Harry and Katheryn Paulsen; her husband, Erling (Chris); and her son, Craig.
+Kay was preceded in death by her parents, Richard and Katheryn Paulsen; her husband, Erling (Chris); and her son, Craig.

 She is survived by her son, Curtis (Marnie); and granddaughter, Bailey (Craig’s daughter).